PinkUk home page

 2. Test two: a physio test.
 My test was to walk up and down two flights of stars in the hospital unaided.
 I did found this extremely hard and had to stop several times because I was very short of breath; I managed it and they said I had passed the test.

 3. Test three: the head nurse had to be satisfied that I was well enough and that all the medications had been sorted, but also that I could cope when I got home.
 This is always a serious decision.
-After all the nurse has to sign the release papers so she was responsible.
+After all, the nurse has to sign the release papers so she was responsible.
 She sat down with me and asked me how I felt and was satisfied I could be discharged.
 She then said she had rung Sussex Beacon and unfortunately they wouldn’t have a room for five days.
 I was desperate to get out of the hospital, after all, I had been stuck in there for 19 days by now.
 I just wanted to be home with Stanley; I was so looking forward to him being happy that I was back with him.
-Luckily. he's not the sort of dog that likes to walk all over me continually once we are reunited, so knew it would be OK with him near me.
-If he walks over my chest he probably would have fallen through it and I would not have been in a very good place for help.
+Luckily. he's not the sort of dog that likes to walk all over me continually once we are reunited, so I knew it would be OK with him near me.
+If he walked over my chest he probably would have fallen through it and I would not have been in a very good place for help.
 Another close friend, James, very kindly said he would stay at mine until I got a lot better, he had two days off work so could look after me 24/7 on those days.
 Then, after that, he said he would still say at mine, crash on the sofa and be a sort of nurse.
 I did not tell the real nurse that James would have to go to work so he could not look after me for eight or so hours a day.
 She might not have let me go home if I had told her the whole situation.

 I was determined to recover as quickly and as best I could.
 So now, after 19 days in hospital, I could finally go home!